Motorcycle Laws in New Jersey

 Motorcycles in New Jersey must have at least one rear-view mirror.
 This is important for ensuring you can see all of the vehicles and potential motorcycle road hazards around you.

 All motorcycles in New Jersey must be manufactured in compliance with the Federal Motor Safety Standards established by the National Highway Traffic Safety Administration (NHTSA).

 Do I Have to Buy Motorcycle Insurance in New Jersey?

 Proof of insurance is required to register a motorcycle in New Jersey.
 The state law requires a minimum of $15,000 in liability insurance, $30,000 for total body injury for multiple people and $5,000 for property damage.
 Insurers provide many policies offering riders different levels of coverage.

 Following these laws and rules can help ensure you are doing everything you can to stay safe while riding a motorcycle.
 However, despite your best efforts, motorcycle accidents still occur.

-If you have been injured while riding a motorcycle due to someone else’s negligence, The Lynch Law Firm personal injury attorneys can help you determine your legal options for holding the liable party responsible for the harm he or she caused.
+If you have been injured while riding a motorcycle due to someone else’s negligence, The Lynch Law Firm's personal injury attorneys in Hasbrouck Heights can help you determine your legal options for holding the liable party responsible for the harm he or she caused.
 We will work to obtain the maximum compensation you need after an accident.